ArchivesSpace Spreadsheet

 Field Required Content Examples

-Date Label Optional Usually creation date of materials is selected.
+Date Label Yes Usually creation date of materials is selected.
 Type Creation.
 A brochure from 1995 4-H conference, label is Creation.

 Date End Optional If there is a date range for the materials fill in both the begin date AND the end date fields.
 Must be written in YYYY-MM-DD, YYYY-MM, or YYYY.
+If using single date, do not include an end date.
 Begin: 1995; End: 2006

 Date Type Yes If one date known, select single.
-If date range known, select inclusive.
+If date range known, select inclusive (most common).
 Bulk can be selected if most material comes from one date over another.
 Materials are from 1955-1995, so inclusive.

-Extent Number Yes If Extent section filled, this is required.
-Numerical expression of material.
+Extent Number Yes Numerical expression of material.
 A folder contains 45 negatives: Extent Portion whole, Extent Number 45.

-Extent type Yes If Extent section filled, this is required.
-Frequently the type is “folder” and the extent is “1” when you are cataloging at the folder level.
+Extent type Yes Frequently the type is “folder” and the extent is “item” or “items” when you are cataloging at the folder level.
 Other examples of extent types include items, cassettes, megabytes, photographic prints, reels, volumes, pages.

 Physical Details Optional A brief description of materials.
 This will appear in the finding aid and helps researchers know if the folder contains something they might be looking for.
 Include details that assist with discovery but be succinct.
 Files that are negatives and in bad condition: b&w negatives (poor condition)